 - Swollen lymph nodes

 Canker sores usually aren’t serious.
 Call your dentist if you have:

 - Sores that last 3 weeks or longer

 - Extreme pain despite avoiding trigger foods and taking over-the-counter pain medication

 - Trouble drinking enough fluids

-They can usually make a diagnosis based on a physical exam and your medical history.
-They might want to test your blood to see whether a vitamin deficiency or another health condition is causing the sores.
+Your dentist can usually make a diagnosis based on a physical exam and your medical history.

 Canker Sore Treatment